SplinteeX/HardwareCheck/Documentation/Technical Documentation/README.md

 ## Screens
 ### OverviewScreen
-Purpose: Main dashboard screen that displays device information and provides navigation to other features.
+Purpose: Main dashboard screen that displays device location and recently added devices.

 ### RecentDevicesScreen
 Purpose: Displays a list of recently checked devices with their information.